Back to Top

 Given the range of many different objective and subjective measures of Well-being, it is very difficult to bring them together into one composite measure of how Ireland is doing.
 The Hub contains 35 different indicators, which in turn can be analysed by areas like age and sex.
 Individuals will, depending on their own experiences, naturally assign different weights to the relative importance of each of the Well-being themes.

-In this section of the Information Hub we assess change over the long-term (mainly 5 years).
-The latest update provides a broadly positive picture of life in Ireland, with the majority of indicators improving over the long-term.
+In this section of the Information Hub we assess change over the medium-term (mainly 3-5 years).
+The latest update provides a broadly positive picture of life in Ireland, with the majority of indicators improving over the medium-term.
 Areas of life that are improving include: Subjective Well-being, for example population rating their overall life satisfaction as high and Work and Job Quality, for example mean weekly earnings.
 While areas showing dis-improvement over time include Environment, Climate and Biodiversity, for example pollution, grime and other environmental problems.
 See table below.

 X-axis labelPositive changeNo changeNegative change